wansco/TAM_M1/README.md

 mkdir ~/.wine/drive_c/users/`echo $USER`/AppData/Roaming/Echometer/TAM
 ```

-At this point you should be able to just doubleclick the "TAM Application.exe" file.
+At this point you should be able to just double-click the "TAM Application.exe" file.

 # Troubleshooting

 What could go wrong?
 Probably a lot.
-Heres some things to try:
+Here's some things to try:

 Is wine installed and functional?
-Try running notepad
+Try running notepad.

 ```
 wine ~/.wine/drive_c/windows/notepad.exe
 ```

-Dont submit crash reports because that'll just confuse things.
+Don't submit crash reports because that'll just confuse things.
 Remember, this is unsupported.
-Contact me if comething goes wrong.
+Contact me if something goes wrong.